 Over time, content started to appear regularly on the website.
 It was prepared on the basis of a developed strategy, taking into account the plan of topics, outlines, and case studies.

-To go with the punch, interns responsible for outbound activities and sending the newsletter with inspirations were also hired.
+To go with the punch, interns responsible for outbound activities and sending inspiratonal newsletters were also hired.
 During the development of content marketing activities, they were joined by the designers, which allowed them to write technical articles and case studies.

-Thanks to the after-sales process, we know the exact needs of customers for the printing of elements; design work has also emerged.
+Thanks to the after-sales process, we know the exact needs of customers for the printing of elements, and design service has also emerged.
 This means that when the customer doesn’t have a (graphic) designer, Cubic Inch is able to prepare the design of the part for 3D printing, regardless of whether it is a prototype or a spare part.

 All Cubic Inch departments have organized and written processes – from marketing, through sales, customer service, to production.
 Thanks to this: